Mass evacuations underway as nine disaster zones declared in Victoria | The New Daily

 “I think there’s still some family members that need to be talked to.”

-Victoria Police said the man’s body was found at a property in Maramingo Creek, near Genoa, by family on Wednesday evening.
+Victoria Police said the man’s body was found at a property in Maramingo Creek, near Genoa, by family on Wednesday night.

-“It is believed the man suffered a medical episode while fighting the fires,” they said in a statement.
+“It is believed the man suffered a medical episode while fighting the fires,” they said.

 Conditions will be worse than initially expected.
 The Victoria Government has declared a State of Disaster.
 This gives authorities the ability to compel/force evacuations and control/make use of a person’s property.
 This is not good. #vicfires #gippsnews pic.twitter.com/BpEHyoGRX3